finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

     # Create an instance of the API class
     api_instance = lusid.ChartOfAccountsApi(api_client)
     scope = 'scope_example' # str | The scope of the Chart of Accounts to update or insert the properties onto. code = 'code_example' # str | The code of the Chart of Accounts to update or insert the properties onto.
-Together with the scope this uniquely identifies the chart of accounts. request_body = {"ChartOfAccounts/MyScope/FundManagerName":{"key":"ChartOfAccounts/MyScope/FundManagerName","value":{"labelValue":"Smith"},"effectiveFrom":"2018-03-05T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/SomeProperty":{"key":"ChartOfAccounts/MyScope/SomeProperty","value":{"labelValue":"SomeValue"},"effectiveFrom":"2016-01-01T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/AnotherProperty":{"key":"ChartOfAccounts/MyScope/AnotherProperty","value":{"labelValue":"AnotherValue"},"effectiveFrom":"2018-03-05T00:00:00.0000000+00:00","effectiveUntil":"2020-01-01T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/ReBalanceInterval":{"key":"ChartOfAccounts/MyScope/ReBalanceInterval","value":{"metricValue":{"value":30,"unit":"Days"}}}} # dict(str, ModelProperty) | The properties to be updated or inserted onto the chart of account.
+Together with the scope this uniquely identifies the Chart of Accounts. request_body = {"ChartOfAccounts/MyScope/FundManagerName":{"key":"ChartOfAccounts/MyScope/FundManagerName","value":{"labelValue":"Smith"},"effectiveFrom":"2018-03-05T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/SomeProperty":{"key":"ChartOfAccounts/MyScope/SomeProperty","value":{"labelValue":"SomeValue"},"effectiveFrom":"2016-01-01T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/AnotherProperty":{"key":"ChartOfAccounts/MyScope/AnotherProperty","value":{"labelValue":"AnotherValue"},"effectiveFrom":"2018-03-05T00:00:00.0000000+00:00","effectiveUntil":"2020-01-01T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/ReBalanceInterval":{"key":"ChartOfAccounts/MyScope/ReBalanceInterval","value":{"metricValue":{"value":30,"unit":"Days"}}}} # dict(str, ModelProperty) | The properties to be updated or inserted onto the chart of account.
 Each property in               the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"ChartOfAccounts/Manager/Id\". (optional)

     try:
-        # [EXPERIMENTAL] UpsertChartOfAccountsProperties: Upsert chart of accounts properties
+        # [EXPERIMENTAL] UpsertChartOfAccountsProperties: Upsert Chart of Accounts properties
         api_response = api_instance.upsert_chart_of_accounts_properties(scope, code, request_body=request_body)
         pprint(api_response)
     except ApiException as e: